 Women have known for years that high heels are not good for their feet, and most will not deny that they can be extremely uncomfortable.
 Still, high heels remain an important fashion piece!
 It is understandable that women choose to wear heels, but it is also important to realize the potential damage that high heels can cause to your feet.
 You may very well be underestimating the damage that high heels can cause, beyond just having sore feet.
 The truth is the human foot is not designed to withstand wearing high heels excessively, and continuing to do so can cause great harm to your feet.

-According to the American Osteopathic Association, 1 out of every 3 women are left to face permanent foot damage due to excessively wearing high heels, which is also the leading cause of foot pain in women.
+According to the American Osteopathic Association, 1 out of every 3 women are left to face permanent foot damage due to excessively wearing high heels, which is also the leading cause of foot pain in women1.
 Common issues that result from excessively wearing high heels are calluses, bunions, hammer toes, nerve pain, ingrown toenails, stress fractures, corns, lower back pain, and possibly the worse of them all: a shortened Achilles tendon.
-Excessively wearing high heels can, over time, shorten the muscles in your calves and in your back, which can later lead to back and leg pain as well as muscle spasms.
-This long term abuse can cause these symptoms to persist even when you are not wearing high heels and can sometimes only be corrected with surgery.
+Excessively wearing high heels can, over time, shorten the muscles in your calves and in your back, which can later lead to back and leg pain as well as muscle spasms1.
+This long term abuse can cause these symptoms to persist even when you are not wearing high heels and can sometimes only be corrected with surgery1.

 So why is it that high heels cause so much pain exactly?